 The DPAF is still a young organization and one of our main criteria is engaged and enthusiastic trustees who will be willing to lend their time and expertise to grow the organization.
 The DPAF has one full-time staff member, Kelly Rich, who provides administrative and strategic support to the efforts of the board from our office in Washington D.C.
 Our staff help the trustees manage ongoing programs and projects, build new projects, coordinate donors and sponsors, and ensure the day-to-day tasks are organized.

 Board members currently meet once monthly via phone typically on the last Monday of each month at 8 PM EST to accommodate clinic and work days for our trustees.
 Board members collaborate with committees on an as needed basis between meetings each month to assist with completion of activities.
 You can expect to support at least one program or project at any given time while also supporting efforts to bring on new supporters.
-Board members are also sponsored by the DPAF to travel to two SDPA conferences each year which take place in the summer and fall.
+Board members also travel to two SDPA conferences each year which take place in the summer and fall.
 At the conferences, trustees take part in a variety of meetings to help further the mission of the DPAF and support on-the-ground activities such as our annual silent auction.
 During certain years, there is also an additional leadership retreat at varying locations where the board meets to set strategic goals for the Foundation.

 What Skills & Background Are We looking For?